persyman01/Projects-Portfolio/README.md

 ## 1. School Management System ##
 Code folder contains the HTML files and CSS files
 It also contains backend files to connect to DB
+This highlights my earlier programming skills and SQL

 ## 2 Covid 19 Project ##